Hiking in Europe: Plovdiv, Bulgaria

 We went at the right time of the year.
 Spring time, everything fresh and green and so many flowers were blossoming!

 The weather was perfect, and I was happy that I decided to wear my 3/4 leggings (still looking for a good hiking leggings?
 Click here for my blog post about how to find the right hiking leggings).

 It was very hot in the sun but also a little chilly in the shade and wind so always be prepared for the mountains.
 The weather can change quickly.
-(If you are new to hiking: Check my “Best hiking packing list for beginner”)
+(If you are new to hiking: Check my “Best packing list for hiking”)

 Here in the Rhodope mountains you can find wild, endangered tulips.
 People tend to collect them in the past, so now they are protected and listed in the red book of Bulgaria, and you`ll get fined if you pick them.